nekonomicon/Parabot/addons/parabot/Readme.txt

 1.) ...install or uninstall Parabot:

     Copy "addons" folder from archive to Half-Life/<modfolder>.
-    If you have installed metamod then add following lines to your plugins.ini:
+    If you have installed metamod then add the following lines to your plugins.ini:
 	"win32 addons/parabot/dlls/parabot.dll"
 	"lin32 addons/parabot/dlls/parabot.so"